Lect1val/NoomfuuProject/README.md

 # NoomfuuProject
-Noomfuuproject is a chatbot backend and to be fullfillment of Dialogflow agent
+Noomfuuproject is a chatbot backend that has been developed in python Noomfuuproject is use as fullfillment of Dialogflow agent for LINE application

 ## How to run NoomfuuProject